theislab/moscot/docs/user_guide.md

 ## Further links

-For tutorials showcasing use cases for data analysis please see {doc}`/notebooks/tutorials/index`.\
+For tutorials demonstrating use cases for data analysis please see {doc}`/notebooks/tutorials/index`.\
 For short examples showcasing core moscot functionality please refer to {doc}`/notebooks/examples/index`.